International Institute for Applied Systems Analysis

 In 2019 the three research councils agreed funding to continue UK membership for a further 5 years, covering 2020-2024.
 The first 5 years of membership increased IIASA-UK links, including through the YSSP, and resulted in the NERC-IIASA fellowships scheme.
 It is expected that the next 5 years of membership will deliver further increases in partnerships between UK and IIASA researchers.
 To that end IIASA were awarded eligibility as a Co-I on NERC, ESRC and EPSRC calls.

 IIASA was established in 1972 as an independent international research organisation based in Austria.
 IIASA's interdisciplinary research focuses on finding solutions to the complex, interconnected global problems confronting humanity ranging from achieving global food security to transitioning to sustainable energy systems.
 Underpinning these studies is big data and systems analysis - one of the few research tools with the breadth and depth to explore complex problems across multiple sectors, countries, and timeframes.

-Duncan Wingham, NERC's chief executive, is the UK IIASA Council member and is supported by a UK Committee.
+Sarah Webb, NERC's Associate Director of International, is the UK IIASA Council member and is supported by a UK Committee.

 IIASA UK Committee